- Market Values

 There are a varying number of factors that go in to determining a property’s market value, many of which depend on the type of property (residential, commercial, agricultural, etc.).
 To determine market value, the county’s appraisers follow this process:

 - Review Property - Approximately every fifth year, an appraiser will view the property.
 This is in addition to other visits for new construction, alterations, or improvements that will be viewed in the current year.

 - Gather Information - The appraiser gathers characteristics of the property that affect market value, such as size, age, quality, basement finish, and extra features (i.e. - fireplaces, decks, porches, etc.).

 - Estimate Value - The property characteristics are entered into a computerized system.
 The computer aids the assessor in estimating the property value.
 Information from actual sales is used to update market value.
 The market value estimated by the assessor should be at, or very close to, the amount the property would sell for if placed on the open market as of January 2 for that given year.
 The State of Minnesota requires the overall level of assessment to be between 90% and 105% of market value.
 Mower County consistently meets this standard.

 - Owners Notified - A value notice is mailed in the spring to each property owner.
 The assessment on January 2 forms the basis for the following year’s tax.
 The value and classification on January 2, 2022, is used to calculate the tax payable in 2023.

 - For more information on how your market value is estimated, click here.

 Mass Appraisal vs. Fee Appraisal

-In other words, for mass appraisal, similar properties are valued similarly using generalized data and information, while a fee appraisal is specifically done for an individual property considering specific factors and based on a particular point in time.
+In other words, for mass appraisal, similar properties are valued similarly using generalized data and information, while a fee appraisal is specifically done for an individual property considering specific factors and based on a specific point in time.